kora-projects/kora-docs/mkdocs/docs/v2/en/index.md

 hide:
 - navigation
 - toc
-description: "Explains Index in Kora documentation.
-Use when working with Index."
+description: "Overview of the Kora framework: a compile-time Java and Kotlin framework for server-side applications with reflection-free dependency injection, generated aspects and preconfigured modules for HTTP, databases, Kafka, gRPC, cache, resilience and observability.
+Use when you need to understand what Kora is, which modules it ships, what JDK and build tooling it requires, and where to start reading."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Index."
+  use_when: "Use this file for high-level questions about what Kora is and what it provides: the Simplicity, Performance, Efficiency and Transparency principles, the list of available modules and integrations, the JDK 25 / Gradle 9.5 / Kotlin 2.4.10 / KSP 2.3.11 requirements, the io.koraframework group and the io.koraframework:kora-bom BOM, and which guide a newcomer should read first."
 ---

 Kora is a general purpose Java framework for writing server-side Java or Kotlin applications with a focus on Simplicity, Performance, Efficiency, Transparency.